Adjuster Certification ProgramTraining for insurance adjusters in Tennessee Workers’ Compensation Law

 The Bureau of Workers' Compensation wants to ensure that injured workers return to their health and to their jobs as quickly as possible.
 We don't want injured workers to experience a delay in receiving medical benefits or lost wage benefits that could negatively impact or unnecessarily delay their recovery.
 To help meet these goals, an Adjuster Certification Program was developed to educate adjusters about the requirements of Tennessee's workers' compensation laws, rules, and regulations.

-The program is not intended to show adjusters “how to do their job” but rather focuses on the relationships and interactions ((((from the adjuster’s perspective pertaining to Tennessee workers’ compensation)))) law and best practices.
+The program is not intended to show adjusters “how to do their job”, but rather focuses on the relationships and interactions from the adjuster’s perspective pertaining to Tennessee workers’ compensation law and best practices.

 View the Program Rules

 This list contains the names of insurance adjusters who are now recognized by the Bureau of Workers' Compensation for their dedication and proficiency of the Tennessee Workers' Compensation System.

 An adjuster’s certification expires no less than 24 months from the date of designation.
 Notice will be sent to certified adjusters at least thirty calendar days prior to the expiration of their certification.